 We are still on the terrace of wrath, which began in Purgatorio 15 with the examples of the virtue of meekness or gentleness (the virtue that corresponds to the vice of wrath).
 Purgatorio 17 begins with a dramatic two-pronged apostrophe.
-First Dante addresses the reader—a dramatic event in itself, for this is the only address to the reader in the exordium of a canto.
+First Dante addresses the reader — a dramatic event in itself, for this is the only address to the reader in the exordium of a canto.
 Dante then addresses our imaginative faculty or power of imagination.
-The poet asks the reader—you and me—if ever we had the experience of being caught in a fog in the mountains, to remember what it was like when the vapors begin to melt and the sun to shine through (Purg.
+The poet asks the reader — you and me — if ever we had the experience of being caught in a fog in the mountains, to remember what it was like when the vapors begin to melt and the sun to shine through (Purg.
 16.1-12).
 Dante-poet is describing the dissipation of the black fog that envelops the terrace of anger, as Dante-pilgrim and Virgilio leave the third terrace behind.

 Next is the final section of the terrace of anger: the encounter with the angel, the recital of the Beatitude, the removal of the “P” from Dante’s brow, and the climb to the next terrace.
 The travelers have reached the top of the stairs but cannot proceed to the next terrace; the sun has set, and the pilgrim is becalmed like a ship that has reached the shore.
 While perforce unable to move on to the “new things that his eyes desire” (“novitadi ond’e’ son vaghi” [Purg.
-10.104]), the pilgrim slakes his curiosity (his insatiable curiosity, like that of the Elephant’s Child) by asking Virgilio to tell him about what lies ahead: “quale offensione / si purga qui nel giro dove semo?” (what offense is purged within the circle we have reached?
+10.104]), the pilgrim slakes his curiosity (his insatiable curiosity, like that of Kipling’s Elephant’s Child) by asking Virgilio to tell him about what lies ahead: “quale offensione / si purga qui nel giro dove semo?” (what offense is purged within the circle we have reached?
 [Purg.
 17.82-83]).

 Although the pilgrim’s query is restricted to the next terrace, Virgilio takes an expansive route in his reply, offering the purgatorial equivalent of Inferno 11.
-There, while adjusting their olfactory senses to the stench wafting out of the abyss, Virgilio explained the moral structure of hell.
-Here, while waiting for the sun to rise, Virgilio explains the moral structure of purgatory.
+There, while adjusting their olfactory senses to the stench wafting out of the abyss, Virgilio explained the moral structure of Hell.
+Here, while waiting for the sun to rise, Virgilio explains the moral structure of Purgatory.

-With respect to the lustful, however, Inferno offers only one kind of lack of misura; there is no insufficient love punished in the second circle of hell.
+With respect to the lustful, however, Inferno offers only one kind of lack of misura; there is no insufficient love punished in the second circle of Hell.
 For that idea we have to await Purgatorio.
 In the second realm, based on the Christian system of the seven capital vices, Dante finds a way of superimposing the Aristotelian idea of continence/incontinence (in vernacular terms: misura and dismisura) through the idea of loving with too much vigor and with too little.

 Virgilio proceeds by distinctions, breaking down love in such a way as to enable it to account for everything we do.
 (See the attached chart below for a visual aid to the breakdown.)
 First he distinguishes between natural love that cannot err, instilled in us, which he puts aside for the purpose of his analysis, turning rather to elective love, which can err in three possible ways.
-It can choose an evil object, it can love with too little vigor, or it can love with too much vigor:
+Elective love can choose an evil object, it can love with too little vigor, or it can love with too much vigor:

 Lo naturale è sempre sanza errore, ma l’altro puote errar per malo obietto o per troppo o per poco di vigore.
 (Purg.
 17.94-96)